christofranz/sparkify-churn-prediction/README.md

 - Matplotlib

 Additionally, PySpark needs to be installed what can be done with `pip install pyspark`.

+In order to run the notebooks on the mini subset of the data, you need to unzip the files from `data/sparkify-event-data.zip` into the same folder.
+By default the notebooks will run on `mini_sparkify_event_data.json`.
+Feel free to adapt the loading parts and make use of the `medium-sparkify-event-data.json` that was used to build and evaluate the model on the cluster.

 ## Project Motivation<a name="motivation"></a>